kermitdafrog8/tde-slackbuilds/README.md

 [2] The i18n downloads with wget can't be updated because cgit produces 'current time' timestamps.
 The consequence is that if tde-i18n-$lang is a part of the build after its initial download, it will be downloaded again.
 As updates are infrequent, once built, there will probably be no need to do so again and so tde-i18n for a particular language will probably only be run once.
 On that basis I don't see this being a significant issue.

-[3] If Slackware's KDE is installed as well as TDE, there might be an issue with TDE launching the KDE4 Konsole and attempting to use it's ark.
-To fix, adjust the PATH so that the TDE directories come before /usr/bin.

-[4] The Misc directory contains SlackBuilds for software that might already be installed from other sources.
+[3] The Misc directory contains SlackBuilds for software that might already be installed from other sources.
 Please check because any misc builds selected here could overwrite them.